 Notes Receivable, Net are loans or pay advances to associates primarily for recruiting purposes.
 These associate advances are generally forgiven over a three to nine year period.
 In determining the allowance for doubtful accounts related to those advances, management considers a number of factors including amounts due from associates, the number of terminated associates, as well as the Company's historical loss experience.
-We present the outstanding balance of loans to financial advisors on our Consolidated Statements of Financial Condition, net of allowances for doubtful accounts.
+We present the outstanding balance of loans to associates on our Unaudited Consolidated Statement of Financial Condition, net of allowances for doubtful accounts.
 This involves the use of estimates and the actual amounts may be materially different than the recorded amounts.
 Refer to footnote 3, Related Party Transactions for further information.